Moonzel/Godot-PerfBullets/addons/PerfBullets/README.md

 </details>

+## OSX/Linux
+### Use these steps to use this project on MacOS or Linux.
+#### These are general steps rather than a step-by-step set of instructions.
+##### Thanks to @dimonenka and @PedroG98 for the help with these steps!
+##### (Note: These steps have not been thoroughly tested at this time, if you run into any problems, please report them as an issue)
+1. Download `scons` and `godot-cpp`
+2. Place the `godot-cpp` folder inside `addons/PerfBullets` (as instructed in the instructions to edit the plugin)
+3. Compile `godot-cpp` for linux by running scons on `addons/PerfBullets/godot-cpp`
+4. Compile `PerfBullets` for linux by running scons on `addons/PerfBullets`
+5. The file `libspawner.[linux/macos].template_debug.x86_64.so` will be generated in `addons/PerfBullets/bin`
+6. The file `addons/PerfBullets/spawner.gdextension` needs to be changed, because it only accepts sharedlibs with the name `spawner.platform`.
+Open it and write libspawner instead of spawner for your platform of choice (in this case line 14)
+7. If the generated file is not directly is in the bin directory, move it there
+8. Edit the `.gdextension` file and make sure it is pointing to the correct place
+9. Open Godot and start programming!

 ## Instructions for Editing the Plugin
 ### You may come to the point in your project that needs a specific feature that is not included in the base plugin.
 If this happens, you can edit the plugin yourself.